RMLio/RMLStreamer/README.md

 The resulting `RMLStreamer-<version>.jar`, found in the `target` folder, can be deployed on a Flink cluster.

 ### Executing RML Mappings

+*This section assumes the use of a CLI.
+If you want to use Flink's web interface, check out [this section](docker/README.md#3-deploy-rmlstreamer-using-the-flink-web-interface) in the Docker README.*

 Here we give examples for running RMLStreamer from the command line.
 We use `FLINK_BIN` to denote the Flink CLI tool, usually found in the `bin` directory of the Flink installation.
 E.g. `/home/myuser/flink-1.12.3/bin/flink`.